 We stress that the current throughput values as discussed above are incorporated into the latest instrument Simulators which should be used for planning your program.
 Any noticeable changes will be immediately incorporated into the simulators, and, where necessary, the community will be informed.
-Finally, note that while the atmosphere is corrected out from Fig. 4.2, its effect is included in the Simulator tools and can be adjusted therein.
+Finally, note that while the atmosphere has been corrected in Fig. 4.2, its effect is included in the Simulator tools and can be adjusted therein.